polonez-byte-112/polonez-byte-112/README.md

 My name is Paweł  <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I have been dealing with programming for a very long time - starting with Html, CSS, SQL,
+Until recently I was writing relative web pages.
+I wouldn't say that it can be called programming but it's a matter of opinion.
+I tried my best  in many languages.
+From SQL and PHP to C++ and the final Java and Kotlin.

-for a short episode with C++ later PHP and finally Java and Kotlin.
+I love writing in SQL and  In the last two languages listed above.

-Recently I started my IT studies.
+Recently I started my IT studies where I more focus on programming than study.
 <br/><br/>
 ## 🌱